 - Chief operating officers: Oversee other executives who direct the activities of various departments, such as human resources and sales.

 - Chief sustainability officers: Address sustainability issues by overseeing a corporate sustainability strategy.
 For example, they may manage programs or policies relating to environmental issues and ensure the organization’s compliance with related regulations.

 - General and operations managers: Oversee operations that are too diverse to be classified into one area of management or administration.
 Responsibilities may include formulating policies, managing daily operations, and planning the use of materials and human resources.
 They make staff schedules, assign work, and ensure projects are completed.
 In some organizations, the tasks of chief executive officers may overlap with those of general and operations managers.

 Learn about Pay & Job Projections for administrative services managers and top executives.
-The U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook places employment of administrative services managers at 8 percent through 2024, about average for all occupations.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook places employment of administrative services managers at 10 percent through 2026, about average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Are you interested in business but unsure whether the administrator’s role is for you?
 Similar careers where economics, people and operations meet include hospitality, office administration, retail and sales management, financial management and accounting.